NCAA Basketball Betting Sites

-The Sweet Sixteen is set for March 24 and 25.
+The Sweet Sixteen is set for the next Thursday/Friday.
 The Elite Eight will play out on the Saturday/Sunday.

-Finally, the Final Four is set for April 2 with the national championship game on April 4, in New Orleans.
+Finally, the Final Four is set for the Saturday night of the following weekend with the national championship game on the Monday night.

 The most popular way to bet on the NCAA Tournament has always been the brackets.
 You fill out an NCAA Tournament bracket sheet before the start of the tournament, picking the winner of every game.
 Then, you enter it into a free or paid pool where whoever gets the most picks correct wins.